grsmv/day/README.md

 TODO:
 -----

-1. Move Unicode gem (unicode-0.4.0) in dependencies
-2. Write tests for sure in equality of numerical and literal days values and for sure in right date recognition
+1. Write tests for sure in equality of numerical and literal days values and for sure in right date recognition
-3. Write YARD documentation
+2. Write YARD documentation
-4. Pack as gem
-5. Type error recognition ('черз' instead 'через') and fixing. (?!: vocabulary + Levenshtein distance).
+3. Type error recognition ('черз' instead 'через') and fixing. (?!: vocabulary + Levenshtein distance).
    (and look at the http://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance)
-6. Set start date + Timezone
+4. Set start date + Timezone

 USAGE: